 The typical time limit to file a claim, or statute of limitations, is two years in Georgia.
 However, there are earlier exceptions.
 And it’s important to act quickly.
 First, we can help you get the medical help you need to get back on your feet and back in your car.
 Second, we can interview witnesses while their memories are still fresh.

-The insurance company has contacted me and is willing to settle.
-Should I just take the money?
+If the insurance company has contacted you and is willing to settle, should you just take the money?

 Insurance companies have teams of highly paid corporate attorneys representing them.
 Your own agent may be a terrific guy, but he’s not the one ultimately deciding how to treat you.
 Don’t negotiate with an insurance company on your own.
 And don’t agree to anything, including a recorded conversation, without first consulting a personal injury attorney.

-What damages can I recover in a Rear-End Injury Claim?
+What damages can you recover in a rear-end injury claim?